14 Facts About Obama's Presidency Most People Don’t Know

 You may have heard critics say that President Obama is spending money wildly and running up our debt.
 According to this article from Forbes, during his first term, Obama increased spending by 1.4% annually, far less than President Reagan (8.7%) or George W. Bush (8.1%).
-According to a more recent article from the Washington Post, Obama has increased spending 3.3% annually.
-In either case, Obama has increased spending less than any president since Eisenhower.
+According to another article from the Washington Post, Obama increased spending 3.3% annually.
+In any event, Obama increased spending less than any president since Eisenhower.

 Sources: Who Is the Smallest Government Spender Since Eisenhower?
 Would You Believe It's Barack Obama?
 Forbes magazine.

 The Facts About the Growth of Spending Under Obama: Washington Post.

-7. For 95% of American taxpayers, income taxes were as low or lower than almost any point in the last 50 years.
+7. For 95% of American taxpayers, income taxes dropped as low or lower than any point in the previous 50 years.

 After President Obama took office, thousands of Tea Party members all over the country held rallies protesting Obama’s tax increases.
 At that time, President Obama had actually passed several tax cuts to stimulate the economy.
 Most of the Tea Partiers who were protesting had only seen their taxes decrease under Obama, yet polls indicated that most Tea Party members wrongly believed their taxes had gone up.

-In fact, the only people whose income taxes went up during Obama’s presidency are those making $400,000 per year or more.
+In fact, the only people whose income taxes went up during Obama’s presidency were those making $400,000 per year or more.
 That's less than 2% of the population.
-For the vast majority of people, tax rates were lower the same as where they were when Obama first took office.
+For the vast majority of people, tax rates were lower or the same as when Obama first took office.
 The article below from the Center on Budget and Policy Priorities explains this in greater detail.

 Source: Federal Income Taxes on Middle-Income Families Remain Near Historic Lows, Center on Budget and Policy Priorities.

-8. Dependence on foreign oil has shrunk due to record domestic oil production and improved fuel efficiency standards.
+8. Dependence on foreign oil was greatly reduced due to record domestic oil production and improved fuel efficiency standards.